 Church Services – 8.30am & 10.30am

 Mike will be sharing the same message in both our morning services; at 8.30am and 10.30am.
 He will be speaking about how God sees us, in spite of our weaknesses.

 If you are visiting us for the first time, be sure to grab a welcome pack near our info desk, there’s also welcome activity packs for the kids.
-Our exciting kids programs are held during the service and we are always looking for ways to engage all ages in our church services.
+Our exciting kids programs are held during the entire service at both 8.30am and 10.30am this Sunday.
+You can check your kids in before the service, and then find a seat.
 We also have two parent rooms available for parents of young children.